MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xa--irql-not-less-or-equal.md

 If you encounter bug check 0xA while upgrading to a newer version of Windows, the error might be caused by a device driver, a system service, a virus scanner, or a backup tool that is incompatible with the new version.

 **Resolving a faulty hardware problem:** If hardware has been added to the system recently, remove it to see if the error recurs.
 If existing hardware has failed, remove or replace the faulty component.
-You should run hardware diagnostics that are supplied by the system manufacturer.
+Run hardware diagnostics that are supplied by the system manufacturer.
 For details on these procedures, see the owner's manual for your computer.

-**Resolving a faulty system service problem:** Disable the service and confirm that this resolves the error.
+**Resolving a faulty system service problem:** Disable the service and confirm whether doing so resolves the error.
 If so, contact the manufacturer of the system service about a possible update.
 If the error occurs during system startup, investigate the Windows repair options.
 For more information, see [Recovery options in Windows 10](https://support.microsoft.com/help/12415/windows-10-recovery-options).

-**Resolving an antivirus software problem:** Disable the program and confirm that this resolves the error.
+**Resolving an antivirus software problem:** Disable the program and confirm whether doing so resolves the error.
 If it does, contact the manufacturer of the program about a possible update.

 For general information about troubleshooting bug checks, see [Blue screen data](blue-screen-data.md).